-- 1. Universities and colleges US universities and two-and four-year colleges (including community colleges) acting on behalf of their faculty members. - 2.
+- 1. Universities and colleges US universities and two- and four-year colleges (including community colleges) acting on behalf of their faculty members.
+Such organizations also are referred to as academic institutions. - 2.
 Non-profit, non-academic organizations Independent museums, observatories, research laboratories, professional societies and similar organizations in the US that are directly associated with educational or research activities. - 3.
 For-profit organizations US commercial organizations, especially small businesses with strong capabilities in scientific or engineering research or education.
 An unsolicited proposal from a commercial organization may be funded when the project is of special concern from a national point of view, special resources are available for the work, or the proposed project is especially meritorious.
-NSF is interested in supporting projects that couple industrial research resources and perspectives with those of universities; therefore, it especially welcomes proposals for cooperative projects involving both universities and the private commercial sector.
+NSF is interested in supporting projects that couple industrial research resources and perspectives with those of universities; therefore, it especially welcomes proposals for cooperative projects involving both universities and the private commercial sector. - 4.
+State and Local Governments State educational offices or organizations and local school districts may submit proposals intended to broaden the impact, accelerate the pace, and increase the effectiveness of improvements in science, mathematics and engineering education in both K-12 and post-secondary levels. - 5.
+Unaffiliated Individuals Scientists, engineers or educators in the US and US citizens may be eligible for support, provided that the individual is not employed by, or affiliated with, an organization, and: - the proposed project is sufficiently meritorious and otherwise complies with the conditions of any applicable proposal-generating document; - the proposer has demonstrated the capability and has access to any necessary facilities to carry out the project; and - the proposer agrees to fiscal arrangements that, in the opinion of the NSF Division of Grants & Agreements, ensure responsible management of Federal funds.